Finding Fantasy Value: A Very Early Analysis of Fantasy Football for 2026

 group['expected_vorp_poly'] = poly_fit_3(group['adp_ppr'], *popt)

 The key insight here: a model that fits the data too closely in one region breaks everywhere else.
-Polynomial fitting is powerful but dangerous without explicit constraints, especially when your data has meaningful outliers at the extremes.
+Polynomial fitting is powerful but I applied it incorrectly here.
+This data isn't a fit for cubic regression, especially with the meaningful outliers at the extreme ends.

-After debugging two broken models, I stepped back and asked: what do I actually know to be true about this problem?
+After diagnosing two broken models, I stepped back and asked: what do I actually know to be true about this problem?

+One thing should be true in a fantasy draft: a player drafted later should not be expected to outscore a player drafted earlier.
+For the most part, you would expect that a running back drafted ahead of another running back would have a higher projected point total.
 Isotonic regression enforces exactly this constraint.
-It fits a monotonically decreasing staircase to the data — meaning it can never go back up.
+It fits a monotonically decreasing staircase to the data.
+In English: It means that it should never go back up.
 No specific curve shape is assumed.
-It finds the best-fitting line that satisfies one rule: every step to the right must stay flat or go lower.
+It finds the best-fitting line such that every step to the right is flat or lower.

 from sklearn.isotonic import IsotonicRegression